This page describes the processing of personal data on the helsinki.fi website. Other data protection statements are available here.

 You have the right to refuse direct digital marketing by following the instructions included in all of our marketing messages.
 We never send direct marketing messages without consent from the recipient.

-3. The right to restrict the processing of data
+6. The right to restrict the processing of your data